We reopen for sit-down lunches on Monday November 2 and on Cup Day, November 3.

 - Braised leeks with goat curd, blood orange and mint

 - Tomato salad with red wine vinegar, mint and feta

 - Figs with vinocotto and jamon

 These are simple dishes.
 As with our wines, we like to let the produce speak.
 The apples and figs are from the Mock family’s bio-dynamic orchard around the corner.
 Goat curd from Main Ridge Dairy.
 The vinocotto we make ourselves by boiling down a stockpot of shiraz grape juice and adding a little red wine vinegar.

 To get the most from an informal lunch at the cellar door, leave the menu to us.
-We’ll feed you a little plate of everything to make a light lunch no matter if you’re a party of two or a party of eight.
+We’ll feed you a little plate of everything to make a light lunch no matter if you’re a party of two or a party of six.

 We are adept at dealing with gluten intolerance, vegetarians, pescatarians, and pregnancies.
 We love serving soft cheeses and cured meats with some dishes, but will serve them on the side whenever there’s one party member with an issue: the omnivores can try everything whilst the abstainers can still enjoy a meal to suit.